'Zico is a monster!' - How Flamengo made Liverpool look like 'a pub team' | Goal.com

 “We were a pub team,” he admitted after watching his reigning European champions routed 3-0 by Flamengo in the Intercontinental Cup in Tokyo.

-Thirty eight years after that momentous clash, the two giants meet again for the right to be named the best side on the planet – and it is unlikely that the Reds will take their Brazilian rivals so lightly this time around.
+Thirty eight years after that momentous clash, the two famous clubs meet again for the right to be named the best side on the planet – and it is unlikely that the Reds will take their Brazilian rivals so lightly this time around.

 Paisley's frank summary of his players' efforts that day in Japan was confirmed to Brazilian daily Folha by several members of the Liverpool line-up.